QSuper settles class action

 QSuper has agreed to an in-principle settlement of nearly $70 million over claims it failed to notify members of life insurance premium changes.

-The class action was brought against the fund back in 2021, and initiated by Shine Lawyers over changes the fund implemented in July 2016.
+The class action was brought against the fund back in 2021 and initiated by Shine Lawyers over changes the fund implemented in July 2016.

-“The agreement to settle the class action was taken to avoid the risk of costs associated with ongoing litigation, and has been taken in accordance with our duty to act in members’ best financial interests,” the fund elaborated.
+“The agreement to settle the class action was taken to avoid the risk of costs associated with ongoing litigation, and has been taken in accordance with our duty to act in members’ best financial interests,” the fund said.
 “In agreeing to resolve the litigation, the QSuper Board Pty Ltd has made no admission of liability or wrongdoing”.

 “While the in-principle settlement has been reached, the in-principle settlement is still subject to Court approval, and we are limited in the information we can provide and are unable to give members advice,” the fund said.

-Speaking at the time of the class action’s lodgement, then Shine Lawyers’ employee Joshua Aylward said most of the fund members impacted were “Queensland government employees and their spouses, teachers and health industry workers like doctors and psychiatrists”.
+Speaking at the time of the class action’s lodgement, then-Shine Lawyers’ employee Joshua Aylward said most of the fund members impacted were “Queensland government employees and their spouses, teachers and health industry workers like doctors and psychiatrists”.

-Furthermore, it was alleged that the super fund charged white collar workers the same increased premiums despite not having the same risk factors in their professions.
+Furthermore, it was alleged that the super fund charged white -collar workers the same increased premiums despite not having the same risk factors in their professions.

 AUTHOR